thanavreddy/hilink-travel-/README.md

 # Travel App

-This is a [Next.js](https://nextjs.org) project that appears to be a travel application with a modern UI built using React and styled with Tailwind CSS.
+This is a [Next.js](https://nextjs.org) project that is a travel application with a modern UI built using React and styled with Tailwind CSS.

 ## Project Overview